jayhhwang/990andMe/README.md

 # 990andMe
-Find the fund of your life!
+Find the fund for you!